Safely Learning to Control the Constrained Linear Quadratic Regulator: Discussion

 There are several directions for possible extensions of this work.
 To mitigate the conservativeness of the robust controller, tighter bounds on the uncertainty in the system response $\Dh$ could be derived for structured settings, where more than just the norm of the error is known.
 To connect this work to experiment design literature, the objective in the synthesis problem~\eqref{eq:sls_lqr_robust} could be replaced with an exploration inspired cost function for the learning stage.

 Alternatively, the constrained LQR problem could be cast in the setting of online learning, where one seeks to minimize cost at all times, including during learning.
 This would require an analysis of recursive feasibility, to understand the transition that occurs when controllers are updated based on refined system estimates.
-It would also likely require a direct quantification of performance loss when the robustness margin conditions are not satisfied.
-Finally, we remark that the exploration vs. safety trade-off is compelling for nonlinear systems.
+It would also likely require a finer analysis on the performance loss characterized by $M_\zeta$.
+Finally, we remark that the exploration vs. safety trade-off is most compelling for nonlinear systems, and a linear-time-varying extension to this work may be applicable to those problems.